German house prices are accelerating!

 In 2018, Germany spent a record €23 billion (US$25.8 billion) on refugee housing, healthcare, language lessons, and other integration programmes and in fighting the root causes of migration abroad – up by about 11% from the €20.8 billion refugee spending in the previous year, according to the Finance Ministry.

 Germany’s conservative mortgage market

-The mortgage market was equivalent to 40.6% of the country’s GDP in 2016 - an unusually low level for a developed economy, a huge plunge from 82% of GDP in 1998.
-As of Q2 2017, outstanding housing loans amounted to €1,297.8 billion (US$1,513.8 billion), up by 4% from a year earlier, according to the Deutsche Bundesbank.
+The mortgage market was equivalent to 41.1% of the country’s GDP in 2018 - an unusually low level for a developed economy, a huge plunge from 82% of GDP in 1998.
+As of Q1 2019, outstanding housing loans amounted to €1,404.9 billion (US$1,577.4 billion), up by 5% from a year earlier, according to the Deutsche Bundesbank.

 Germans’ conservative borrowing is often attributed to the hyperinflation experienced in the 1920s, says Deutsche Bank real estate economist Jochen Moebert.
 However, the changes in tax incentives are likely to be a better explanation of the general decline in the mortgage loans to GDP ratio.

-Housing loan interest rates gradually increasing
+Housing loan interest rates continue to fall

-Loans with interest-rate fixation of up to one year were only 12% of total loans approved in 2016, down from the previous year’s 12.4% share of total loans and from 18.7% in 2004.
+In contrast, loans with IRF of up to one year have never exceeded 20% of new loans approved.
+Such declined to 11.8% of total loans approved in 2018, from 18.7% in 2004.
 This interest rate profile gives considerable stability to the German housing market, which tends not to suffer from the sudden lurches in rates, or in the value of houses.

 An important explanation for Germany’s interest-rate stability is the loan sources of Germany’s banks, which borrow long, and so are keen to lend long-term.